Cindy and Barrett with RV in Montrose

 But, if you’re okay with staying outside of parks a bit and then driving in, as we often do, then the longer-length rigs will work just fine.

 Also, ask yourself what length you’re comfortable driving.
-I’m a firm believer that pretty much anyone can get used to anything, but this is not the case for everyone.
-If a long rig scares you and you don’t see that changing, then that’s something you need to be thinking about.
+I firmly believe that pretty much anyone can get used to anything, but this is not the case for everyone.
+If a long rig scares you and you don’t see that changing, then that’s something you need to consider.

 Consider Attending an RV Show

-In the end, the best recommendation I can make for figuring out what RV would be most suitable for you is to step away from the computer and take a trip to an RV show or dealer.
+Ultimately, the best recommendation I can give for figuring out what RV would suit you is to step away from the computer and visit an RV show or dealer.

 Barrett and Cindy at an RV show in Tampa with family